CAD 59 Edmonton legal suite decision check

 04

-Summarizes whether development, building, electrical, plumbing, gas, or HVAC permits may be involved based on your answers.
+Summarizes likely development, building, electrical, plumbing, gas, HVAC, document, and review steps based on your answers.

 05